Beyoncé's 'Black Is King' Is Streaming Now: How to Watch on Disney Plus

 If you are using ad-blocking software, please disable it and reload the page.

-On Thursday night, a deluxe edition of The Lion King: The Gift -- which includes Beyoncé's Juneteenth-released single "Black Parade" -- hit audio streaming services like Apple Music, Spotify and others.
+A deluxe edition of The Lion King: The Gift -- which includes Beyoncé's Juneteenth-released single "Black Parade" -- is on audio streaming services like Apple Music, Spotify and others.
 Just before the film's release on Disney+, a full-length music video for "Already," featuring Shatta Wale and Major Lazer, was released on YouTube.

 The visual album is a medium Beyoncé is quite familiar with at this point, with her self-titled surprise album in 2013, followed by the massively acclaimed Lemonade, which she debuted on HBO in 2016.
 Additionally, the artist's latest film, Homecoming, featuring an impeccably produced mix of her two iconic Coachella sets, premiered on Netflix in 2019.